rsdoiel/mweave/README.md

 be generated so you know where in your markdown source to fix when you encounter an error.

 ## testing

 I am using YUI3's test module.
-Like _mw.js_ I'm

 ## Node package.json